fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

 Re-issuance involves replacing Digital Credentials already stored in a Wallet Instance with new ones of the same document type.
 The new Digital Credentials MUST be issued by the same Credential Issuers that originally provided the existing ones to the same Wallet Instance.

-To facilitate this, particularly in scenarios where User authentication is not strictly required, a Refresh Token (RT) flow MAY be used (see Section :ref:`Refresh Token Flow <Refresh Token Flow>` for more details).
+To facilitate this, particularly in scenarios where User authentication is not strictly required, a Refresh Token (RT) flow MAY be used (see Section :ref:`pid-eaa-issuance:Refresh Token Flow` for more details).
 An Access Token obtained as a result of a Refresh Token flow MUST NOT be used to issue a Digital Credential that is not present in the Wallet Instance (first-time-issuance).
 The Refresh Token mechanism enables automated Credential replacement, streamlining the process for both the Credential Issuer and the User.

 The re-issuance process outlined in this section is limited to the following scenarios: